Geduldig v. Aiello

 Geduldig v.
-Aiello, 417 U.S. 484 (1974), was an equal protection case in the United States in which the Supreme Court of the United States held that discrimination on the basis of pregnancy was not sex-based discrimination, and therefore the denial of insurance benefits for work loss resulting from a normal pregnancy did not violate the Fourteenth Amendment.
+Aiello, 417 U.S. 484 (1974), is a United States Supreme Court decision that pregnancy discrimination is not sex-based discrimination, and therefore the denial of insurance benefits for work loss resulting from a normal pregnancy does not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

-The California insurance program at issue did not exclude workers from eligibility based on sex but excluded pregnancy from a list of compensable disabilities.
-The majority found that even though only women would be directly affected by the administrative decision, the classification of normal pregnancy as non-compensable was not a sex-based classification and so the court would defer to the state so long as it could provide a rational basis for its categorization.
+The California insurance program at issue did not exclude workers from eligibility based on sex, but excluded pregnancy from a list of compensable disabilities.
+The Geduldig majority found that, even though only women would be directly affected by the exclusion, the classification of normal pregnancy as non-compensable was not a sex-based classification and so the court would defer to the state so long as it could provide a rational basis for its categorization.

 Geduldig and its follow-up case, General Electric Co. v.
-Gilbert (1976), were rejected by Congress and the public.
-They were considered anomalous, until Geduldig was cited by Dobbs v.
+Gilbert (1976), were rejected by Congress and the public and were considered anomalous until Geduldig was cited by the Roberts Court in Dobbs v.
 Jackson Women's Health Organization (2022) and United States v.
 Skrmetti (2025).